|

 By working repeatedly through this Musicarta module you can learn to build any type of seventh chord on any root, without any music or diagrams to help you.

 You also want to be able to recognise seventh chords by ear.
-Once you have got the mechanical movement going, concentrate on saying the types of chord as you play them.
+Once you have got the mechanical movement going, concentrate on listening hard and saying the types of chord as you play them.

 Eventually you should be able to hear the drill in your head without playing it, and name the different seventh chords as they cycle past.

 Note that we have dealt with only root position chords in this module.
-The seventh chords can also appear in inversion – with different chord tones in the bass – and should be practised as broken chords and arpeggios.
+The seventh chords also appear in inversion – with different chord tones at the bottom – and should be practised as broken chords and arpeggios as well.

 |